 Introduction to Human Sexuality

 Human sexual development throughout the life cycle.
 Emphasis on understanding and acceptance of self as a sexually functioning person.
 Identical to WGS 213.
 Credit may not be earned in more than one of these courses.
-This course is approved for offering in a distance learning format.
+This course may be offered in an online format.
+(University Program IV-A: Studies in Discrimination)

 Families in Social, Legal, & Political Contexts